This page was generated from docs/Examples/Error_propagation/Cpx_only_contour_plot.ipynb. Interactive online version: Binder badge.

 Stats_P

-Sample Mean_calc Median_calc St_dev_calc Max_calc Min_calc
+Sample # averaged Mean_calc Median_calc St_dev_calc St_dev_calc_from_percentiles Max_calc Min_calc

 Stats_P_Put=pt.av_noise_samples_series(Calc_PT_2Na['P_Put_Teq32d_Peq32b'], Calc_PT_2Na['Sample_ID_Cpx_Num'])